-3 Severely immunocompromised or severely III: may need to isolate for 20 days as per guidance from the individual's infectious disease physician.
+3 Severely immunocompromised or severely ill: may need to isolate for 20 days as per guidance from the individual's infectious

-4 If the individual has been identified by public health for quarantine or knows they are a close contact to a case, the 14-calendar-day quarantine must be completed.
+4 If the individual has been identified by public health for quarantine or knows they are a close contact to a case, the 14calendar-day quarantine must be completed.

-5 Consider quarantine for other close contacts if there was poor adherence to social distancing or use of face coverings.
+Rev. 10/27/2020 Interim Guidance, Subject to updates 5 Consider quarantine for other close contacts if there was poor adherence to social distancing or use of face coverings.